-The applicant has proposed to limit the CO emissions of the steam generator in this project to 25 ppmv @ 3% O2; therefore a cost effectiveness analysis is not required.
+The applicant has proposed to limit the CO emissions of the steam generator in this project to 25 ppmv @ 3% O2.
+Since the applicant has chosen the most effective control technology in step 3, a cost effectiveness analysis is not required.